szhorvat/IGraphM/README.md

 Contributions to IGraph/M are very welcome!  igraph is a large graph library with diverse functionality.
 I primarily focused on providing an interface to functions that I need myself, and I do not have time to cover all of igraph.
 However, the main framework is there, and adding new functions is relatively quick and easy.

 If you are interested in extending IGraph/M, send me an email to get technical guidance.
-IGraph/M uses the [LTemplate package][1] to simplify writing LibraryLink code, and acts as a driver for LTemplate development.
+IGraph/M uses the [LTemplate package][ltemplate] to simplify writing LibraryLink code, and acts as a driver for LTemplate development.
 I recommend starting by reading the LTemplate tutorial.

 Please see [Development.md](Development.md) for additional information.